linode/apl-docs/docs/get-started/labs/create-repos.md

 ## Create the private repository

-In the apps section in APL console, you'll see an app called Gitea.
+In the apps section in the console, you'll see an app called Gitea.
 Click on it.

 ![kubecfg](../../img/team-app-gitea.png)